permutationlock/cs301_fall_2021/README.md

 If you are curious as to how each example is built and cleaned you can open those script files with `nano` as well and simply read the list of commands they execute.

+When you are done, you can close the ssh session by running the command `exit`.
+This will leave the machine running and you can ssh in later.
+If you instead want to shut the machine down (all your files will be saved) you can instead run `sudo poweroff`.

-Some things you might want to look at:
+Some other things you might want to look at:

  - [cheat sheet on linux commands](https://www.guru99.com/linux-commands-cheat-sheet.html)
  - [nano text editor documentation](https://www.nano-editor.org/dist/latest/nano.html)